-- Disconnect spark plug cap from end of plug.
-Clean out debris from around spark plug. - Using a spark plug wrench, remove the spark plug. - 3.
-Inspect the spark plug: If the electrode is oily, clean it using a clean, dry rag.
+- 1. Disconnect spark plug cap from end of plug.
+Clean out debris from around spark plug. - 2.
+Using a spark plug wrench, remove the spark plug. - Inspect the spark plug: If the electrode is oily, clean it using a clean, dry rag.
 If the electrode has deposits on it, polish it using emery paper.

-If the white insulator is cracked or chipped, the spark plug needs to be replaced.
+If the white insulator is cracker white insulator is cracked or chipped, the spark plug needs to be replaced.